-The classic story of To Kill a Mockingbird has touched generations since it was written in the late 1950s.
-Set during the great depression, in Maycomb, Alabama, the story centers around the Finch family.
-Atticus, the father, a prominent lawyer, takes a case defending an innocent black man.
-Although Atticus clearly proves his client is innocent, the all-white jury still convicts the defendant.
+This classic story has touched generations since it was written in the late 1950s.
+Set during the Great Depression in Maycomb, Alabama, the story centers around the Finch family.
+Atticus, the father and a prominent lawyer, takes a case defending an innocent black man.
+Although Atticus proves his client is innocent, the all-white jury still convicts the defendant.

 EVIL: After Tom Robinson is arrested, the town mobs the jail.
 They assume he is guilty, and want to take action, demonstrating their racism.